ekeih/InfiniteWisdom/README.md

 but comes with a price (literally).
 To use the Google Vision API you have to create an authentication token for `InfiniteWisdom` to use.
-Have a look at the official documentation on how to retrieve that and then specify it's path in the `InfiniteWisdom` configuration:
+Have a look at the official documentation on how to retrieve that and then specify its path in the `InfiniteWisdom` configuration:

 ```yaml
 InfiniteWisdom: